-- in response to a serious breach or persistent breaches of the school's behaviour policy; and - where allowing the student to remain in school would seriously harm the education or welfare of the student or others such as staff or students in the school
+- in response to a serious breach or persistent breaches of the school's behaviour policy; and - where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school

-Whilst not an exhaustive list, there are four types of behaviour incident that are very likely to lead to child being permanently excluded from St Peter's:
+Whilst not an exhaustive list, there are five types of behaviour incident that are very likely to lead to child being permanently excluded from St Peter's:

 - Malicious Accusations: Where students are found to have made malicious accusations against a member of staff that are proved unfounded the school will suspend the student concerned.
-Dependent on the severity of the accusation and the distress caused, this exclusion may be permanent. - Malicious Activation of the Fire Alarm: Where students are found to have maliciously activated the fire alarm, and this causes significant disruption to the learning or risks the safety of others, the student will be permanently excluded. - Breach of the Drugs Policy It is highly likely the bringing in of illegal substances and/or legal highs to School or beyond school premises (such as Cannabis) either for personal use or to share with others (or supply) and/or the possession of drugs paraphernalia, such as grinders and bongs, will result in permanent exclusion.
-(This also applies to any student who is found to be under the influence of an illegal substance.) - Serious sexual misconduct: In line with guidance from the DFE document Keeping Children Safe in Education, and the Ofsted review of child-on-child abuse.
-It is highly likely that any student found to have committed serious sexual misconduct during the school day or offsite when representing the school (defined in section 7.7) will be permanently excluded from the school.
+Dependent on the severity of the accusation and the distress caused, this exclusion may be permanent. - Malicious Activation of the Fire Alarm: Where students are found to have maliciously activated the fire alarm, and this causes significant disruption to the learning or risks the safety of others, the student will be permanently excluded. - Breach of the Drugs Policy: It is highly likely the bringing in of illegal substances and/or legal highs to School or beyond school premises (such as Cannabis) either for personal use or to share with others (or supply) and/or the possession of drugs paraphernalia, such as grinders and bongs, will result in permanent exclusion.
+(This also applies to any student who is found to be under the influence of an illegal substance.) - Serious sexual misconduct: In line with guidance from the DFE document Keeping Children Safe in Education, and the Ofsted review of child on child abuse.
+It is highly likely that any student found to have committed serious sexual misconduct during the school day or offsite when representing the school (defined in section 7.7) will be permanently excluded from the school. - Use/threatened use of knives and other offensive weapons (http://tinyurl.com/yc77r6uc) within school: It is highly likely that the bringing in of a knife or other offensive weapon into school or beyond school premises with the intention to threaten or harm another member of the community will result in a permanent exclusion.
+Furthermore, this will be reported to the police.

-Personal circumstances of the student will be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.
+Personal circumstances of the pupil will be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.